 The Times of London recently published an article covering the effects of Vitamin D in children as a flu preventative .
 Researchers at Japan’s Jikei University School of Medicine in Tokyo conducted the double blind, fully randomized study during the 2008-2009 winter season .
 All said, 354 children who participated in the study were administered 1200 IUs of either vitamin D or placebo for a 3-month period.
 By the second month of the test, the research team began to notice some initial changes in the experimental group as compared to the control sample.

-Even though the original write-up found in the Times does a great job of summarizing the overall findings of the study, here is the official conclusion from the researchers:
+From the original write-up found in the Times, here is the official conclusion from the researchers:

 The conclusion of the study, as published in the American Journal of Clinical Nutrition: "This study suggests that vitamin D3 supplementation during the winter may reduce the incidence of influenza A, especially in specific subgroups of schoolchildren."

 Flu Vaccines vs. Vitamin D Supplementation

 Influenza vaccines are both expensive and toxic, whereas vitamin D is easily affordable, and known to have a number of additional benefits.
 Traditional preventatives, it would seem, are also less effective than vitamin D at staving off the illness.

 Popular anti-viral drugs such as oseltamivir and zanamivir have an effectiveness of about 8% in children.
 Whereas, there was a 50% greater reduction demonstrated in this study when using vitamin D. The findings may also help explain why infection rates increase so dramatically during cooler parts of the year.